-My childhood church, is the church of St. Matthew in West Derby Liverpool.
+My childhood church, is that of St. Matthew in West Derby Liverpool.
 The building is listed as Grade II, and the interior architecture has the appearance of a downsized basilica.

 Its bell tower is tall, and points to the heavens like the finger of a saint; it has long been a local landmark.
 As times changed, the bells in the tall tower that had rang out to declare the celebration of Mass, fell silent.
 Muted by a growing number who preferred to not be so reminded.

 The place was always full on Sundays, at all four masses, and there was always a priest on hand if needed.
 The Choir loft held the organ that had the most imposing sound which rung the rafters along with the congregation.
-No faint-hearted crooners here!
+(No faint-hearted crooners here!)

 "Dear Mother of Perpetual Help, throughout your life you were open to Gods Holy Spirit: faithful in prayer, wiling in obedience, and generous in love.
 Pray for us that we may be open to God's word, and filled with the Holy Spirit....."

 If sharing our information with others, please always include the following text:

 " (c) Lewis and Lewis 2017 - www.jlewisstatues.co.uk "